 Support for the Latest 4K Video Format

 A big upgrade is the Ultra’s support for the new H.265 video standard, also known as HEVC.
 This allows 4K streaming at a fraction of the data rate it would normally require.
-It’s pretty cutting-edge tech as far as video streaming goes.
+It’s a pretty cutting-edge device as far as video streaming goes.
 So far Netflix is the most prominent company to start using it.
 What this means is that with the Ultra you’ll be able to stream 4K content reliably on much slower broadband connections.
 As it takes the data rate requirement down to around 15 Mbit/sec, you’ll very likely get great 4K streaming even on a 25/5 NBN connection.
 Very few devices support HEVC, but the Ultra is ready for it.